alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 Now we can consider that communication takes place in timesteps.
 So at timestep =0 something happens, at timestep =1 something else happens.
 The image below showcases this:
 ![[Pasted image 20221207111403.png]]

+Timesteps mean that not all walks are valid walks, because they need to be consistent with the communication timing along the way.
+Think of speed and distance.
+You miss the train if you get there too early or too late.

+	Consideration #1: Add time to edges when monitoring time series.
+	Consideration #2: Time goes up one way and down the other way.
+Else path is invalid.
+This should be considered when querying.

+Business challenge to address regarding timeseries and power towers:
+* If Tower X should fail, what sensors, if any, would we lose connection to?
+	* Report: All